Close Menu

 Beauty by Algorithm – What’s the Problem?

 AI beauty filters are often trained on datasets that reflect Eurocentric, youth-oriented, and gendered norms of attractiveness.
-This means that users are algorithmically nudged toward lighter skin, smaller noses, larger eyes, and thinner faces—regardless of their ethnicity or features.
+This means that users are algorithmically nudged toward lighter skin, smaller noses, larger eyes, and thinner faces—regardless of their ethnicity or features, reinforcing unrealistic beauty standards.

 This isn’t just aesthetic; it’s ideological.
-As Dr. Safiya Noble (author of Algorithms of Oppression) argues, AI systems can “amplify the racial and gender biases already embedded in society.”
+As Dr. Safiya Noble (author of Algorithms of Oppression) argues, AI systems can “amplify the racial and gender biases already embedded in society,” especially when it comes to beauty standards.

 Constant exposure to filtered versions of oneself leads to a growing phenomenon known as filter dysmorphia—a form of body image distortion where individuals become dissatisfied with their natural appearance.

-In 2023, the British Psychological Society found that 1 in 3 teen girls had considered cosmetic procedures to match their filtered selfies.
+In 2023, the British Psychological Society found that 1 in 3 teen girls had considered cosmetic procedures to match their AI filters.

-At the heart of this shift is a growing dependence on artificial perfection—a point where many users no longer feel comfortable posting or even video calling without enhancements.
+At the heart of this shift is a growing dependence on augmented reality and artificial perfection—a point where many users no longer feel comfortable posting or even video calling without enhancements.

 Consent and Deception in a Filtered World

-One of the core ethical issues with AI beauty filters is informed consent.
+One of the core ethical issues with AI beauty filters is informed consent, particularly regarding the use of facial features in advertising.
 In many cases, viewers are unaware that the face they’re seeing has been altered.
-This has implications for dating apps, job interviews, and influencer marketing.
+This has implications for dating apps, job interviews, and influencer marketing, especially with the rise of TikTok’s bold glamour.

 Some countries are now regulating this.
 For instance, Norway’s 2021 “Influencer Law” requires digital creators to disclose when images have been retouched or filtered for promotional use.

 At the intersection of ethics and artificial intelligence, many users are turning to tools like chatbots and virtual assistants for beauty advice, self-image tips, or even psychological support.
-But these systems—trained on the same datasets that drive filters—can reflect the same biases.
+But these systems—trained on the same datasets that drive filters—can reflect the same biases inherent in beauty standards.

 When you ask AI what makes a face beautiful, its answer is rarely neutral.
 It mirrors societal norms encoded into its training.
 In other words, the mirror now talks back—but it might not tell the truth.